alexanderthurn/simple-youtube-to-wp-post/readme.txt

 = Can i extend the plugin =

 Yes.

-Two ways: a) Fork the github repository b) Use an action hook named "yttp_after_post_creation".
+a) Fork the github repository
+b) Use an action hook named "yttp_after_post_creation".
 It is called after the post and attachment was created and has one parameter $result.
 This $result contains the 'post', the 'post_id' and the 'attachment_id'.
 More information can be found on the github page of this plugin.

 == Screenshots ==